centralmidia-wordpress/image/README.md

 ---

-For more information or questions, please visit the plugin author’s website: [Your Site](https://your-site.com)
+For more information or questions, please visit the plugin author’s website: https://rd5.com.br/dev